jdoleary/Spellmasons/docs/TasksCurrentPriority.md

     - Does Golems-Menu Playfair display font load

 ## Features
-- Guard against loading gamestate from a previous version that could cause an error
 - Supporting app with Edge DB (1/19)
     - Stats in gameover screen (local, not in database)
         - Duration